imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

 {% include img name="Custom detector" src="/media/plugins/trackmate/trackmate-stardist-select-custom-detector2.png" width="800" align="center" %}

 - In the **Custom model file** text field, you need to enter the path to a StarDist model packaged as a zip file (or use the **Browse** button to navigate to the folder).
+In the tutorial dataset the file is called `StarDistModel-TCellsBF.zip`.
 - **Score threshold** correspond to the threshold on the probability map to identify object.
 It accepts values from 0 to 1.
 - **Overlap threshold** correspond to the threshold used in non-maxima suppression step used to separate touching/overlapping objects; it accepts values from 0 to 1.